Balochistan Public Service Commission

-Balochistan Public Service Commission (BPSC) is the civil service of the Balochistan province in Pakistan.
+Balochistan Public Service Commission (BPSC) is the constitutional and statutory civil service recruiting government agency of the Balochistan province in Pakistan.
 It was established through an Act of the Balochistan Assembly titled "Balochistan Civil Servants Act, 1974" under Article 240 of the newly framed Constitution of Pakistan.

 Balochisan Civil Servants Act, 1974

 Following the foundations laid in the Article 240 of the Constitution, the Balochistan Government promulgated The Civil Servants Act, 1974.
 The law allows civil service of the provinces, to be regulated as per rules notified under this Act.
 Consequently, the Government of Balochistan has notified Civil Servants (Appointment, Transfer and Promotion) Rules, 1979 and the relevant Service Rules.
 The qualification and method (the way) of filling of all posts is regulated by these rules.
 The posts at initial officer level i.e. BS-17, are classified to be filled by way of promotion or transfer and by direct recruitment under share fixed for each category.